boxuanzhang/backend-test-php/README.md

 Other hints: feel free to use community packages, you don't have to write everything yourself.
 Use the PHP ecosystem.

+### Personal summary

+* Due to 4 hours time limitation many things have to finish in rush especially like unitTest.
+I have just finished some basic test cases.
+* Due to time limitation, got documentation task left.
+* Need to refinement design pattern like we could use service design pattern for uploading files.

 ### Tasks

 #### Task 1 - Add seeds